AdiVarma27/pyAB/docs/_build/html/_sources/quick_start.rst.txt

                                              success_alt=125, trials_alt=1000,
                                              uplift_method='uplift_ratio', num_simulations=1000)

-Bayesian A/B test results can extremely useful to **understand & communicate test results** with other stakeholders and answer the main business question: **Which version works the best ?**
+Bayesian A/B test results can extremely useful to **understand & communicate test results** with other stakeholders and answers the main business question: **Which version works the best ?**

 **Output:**